The Guide to Buying the Best Bowfishing Lights For Sale

 3 - To run all night long, you need one of two things: lights that are capable of adapting to a generator (110/120 volt AC), or lights that can hook into your battery bank (12 volt DC).
 The Swamp Eye Light Bar is capable of running on both 12/24 volt DC AND 110/120 volt AC.
 The Swamp Eye HD is capable of running on 24 volt DC and 110/120 volt AC.
 These lights are the only lights currently available that can switch between the two modes.
 Many bowfishermen are unsure if they want to use a generator or not because they don't want to be too loud for nearby homes on the lake or they are hesitant about spooking fish.
 These lights will let you hook up to a battery when you need to or run on generator when the opportunity presents itself.

 High Visibility, High Brightness - High brightness is key when looking for a quality bowfishing light.
 Coming in at over 12,000 lumens of lab tested flood power, the Swamp Eye Light Bar is in a league of its own within the high brightness lights.
 If that's not enough, the Swamp Eye HD Bowfishing Light puts out and upgraded 24,000+ lumens of light output at all color spectrums.

 Water Resistance - If you're on the water, your lights need to be water resistant or they won't last.
 Seems simple, but this is one of the most overlooked items in choosing your next set of lights.
 The new Swamp Eye Light Bar is rated IP 67 waterproof, fully capable of taking a wave over the bow of the boat or catching a rain storm on the trip back in.
 The Swamp Eye Lights are among the best bowfishing lighting options available.

 Considering the Swamp Eye Light Bar, but don't know how to mount it to your boat?
-Check out our article Mounting Ideas for Your Swamp Eye Bowfishing Lights.
+Here are some great mounting ideas for your Swamp Eye Bowfishing Lights.